orcc/orc-apps/ZigBee/docs/readme.txt

 compiled for a general purpose processor.
 The same folder has also an input sample sequence and a reference output signal.
-The embedded-version of the transmitter is targeted for the TTA backend of Orcc, but is also fully functional on a general purpose processor.

 Compilation:
 Standard GCC compilation with the following